 The United States Congress enacted Public Law 99-499 in October 1986 to protect and inform all citizens of the existence of extremely hazardous chemicals that may be manufactured, stored, distributed or used in your community.

-Information about these hazardous chemicals and locations within Monroe County is available for public review at the Monroe County Emergency Management Department, 112 S Court Street, Room 107, Sparta, Wisconsin 54656, between the hours of 8:00 a.m. and 4:30 p.m.
-Monday through Friday during regular business days.
+Information about these hazardous chemicals and locations within Monroe County is available for public review at the Monroe County Emergency Management Department, which is located within the Sheriff’s Office at 210 W. Oak Street, Sparta, Wisconsin 54656.
+Regular business hours are 8:00 a.m. and 4:30 p.m.
+Monday through Friday.

 The following information is available:

 3. Inventory form(s) of chemicals